Unleash/unleash/website/docs/reference/project-collaboration-mode.md

 ## **Private** collaboration mode

-Private collaboration mode makes the project invisible to all **viewers** that are not project members.
+Private collaboration mode renders the project invisible to all **viewers** who are not project members.
+This means that **viewers** cannot see the project in the project list, nor can they access the project's features or locate the project anywhere within Unleash.

 **Editors** and **admins** can still see private projects.